dwt/pyexpect/README.md

         self = <test_example.Test testMethod=test_something>
         def test_something(self):
-        >       expect('fnord').is_something()
+        >       expect('fnord').to_be.something()
         E       AssertionError: Expect 'fnord' to be something

+    Notice here, that the actual matcher `someting()` calls another method `_assert` to do the actual assertion and compose the error message, but none of this is visible in the stack trace?
+That is true for any methods you call in the matcher, so call into your api or whatever you need to trigger the assertion and enjoy readable error message none the less.

-    That is, the error messages are much easier to read because there is less fluff in between that distracts you from your tests.
+    Therefore, error messages are much easier to read and there is less fluff in between the error and the cause to distract you.
 As it should be.

-1. Completeness: You can use this package as a standalone assertion package that gives you much more expressive assertions than just using using `assert` and refined error messages to boot.
+1. Usage outside of unit tests: You can use this package as a standalone assertion package that gives you much more expressive assertions than just using using `assert` and refined error messages to boot.

     Just assert away wherever you need it to get robust code by failing fast:

         from pyexpect import expect
         def some_method(some_argument):
-            expect(some_argument).is_within_range(3,20)
+            expect(some_argument).is_.between(3,20)
             something(some_argument)

     And should you need it, you can switch the assertions from throwing to returning a `(bool, string)` tuple so you can reuse it in your api.